 After many years of trying different kinds of exercise and strength training, I've decided that barbell training (combined with interval training) is the way to go.
 This books details the fundamentals of good technique for the squat, deadlift, and press (and a few others).

-My go-to resource anytime I want a trustworthy, objective source of information.
+My go-to resource anytime I want a trustworthy, objective source of health information.
 I've consulted with it for all kinds of questions, from microwaving food to using fluoride toothpaste to understanding allergies.

-Christine Hassler has a wonderful podcast that counsels people who are struggling or feeling stuck in their lives.
+Christine Hassler has a wonderful podcast counseling people who are struggling or feeling stuck in their lives.
 She offers an insightful blend of practical and spiritual advice and is skilled at zeroing in on "what's really going on."
 I often recognize my own struggles and experiences in the sessions she shares.
 She also has regular "Coaches Corner" episodes that feature experts in various fields of health and wellness.
 One of my favorite episodes features Mark Sisson (see above) discussing how to optimize your health.

 The Art of Charm guys are great -- full of energy and enthusiasm that is aimed at helping people improve their lives, personally and professionally.
-They have an impressive range of guests, who are experts in everything from people skills to self-defense to time-management to getting outside of your comfort zone.
+They have an impressive range of guests, who are experts in everything from people skills to self-defense to time-management to getting outside of your comfort zone.)

 **Update as of 2020: I no longer listen to that podcast.
 From what I understand they have changed the character of that show.
 Their host, Jordan Harbinger (who was, in my opinion, the best part of that podcast), left and started his own podcast, The Jordan Harbinger Show, which is a great show with wonderful guests and interesting interviews (https://www.jordanharbinger.com)